Decade of Centenaries 2012-2023

-The Decade of Centenaries programme is broad and inclusive, highlighting the economic and social conditions of the period, the shifts in cultural norms and the experience of the Irish abroad.
+The centenaries programme is broad and inclusive, highlighting the economic and social conditions of the period, the shifts in cultural norms and the experience of the Irish abroad.
 The Culture Division, under direction from Minister Catherine Martin, TD, at the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media has responsibility for the coordination of the initiative.

-The Decade of Centenaries encompasses the different traditions on the island of Ireland and aims to enhance understanding of and respect for events of importance among the population as a whole.
-The initiative also provides opportunities to focus on the everyday experience of ordinary people living in extraordinary times, as well as on the leaders and key actors in these events.
+The Decade of Centenaries encompasses the different traditions on the island of Ireland and the initiative provides opportunities to focus on the everyday experience of ordinary people living in extraordinary times, as well as on the leaders and key actors in these events.
 It also aims to offer fresh insights and constructive dialogue, and to foster deeper mutual understanding among people from the different traditions.

-The Department works with partner Departments and stakeholders from representative bodies and the community and voluntary sector to support and facilitate commemorative actions and events under the initiative.
+The Department works with partner Departments and stakeholders from representative bodies and the community and voluntary sector to support and facilitate commemorative actions and events under the initiative with local authorities holding a key partner role in coordination, planning and delivery of the programme.

-The overall approach to planning and delivery of commemorations over the remainder of the Decade of Centenaries (2021 – 2023) will follow the principles laid down in the Second Phase Mission Statement of the Expert Advisory Group on Centenary Commemorations (October 2017) and the advice in the Guidance Report (January 2019) from this Group which was informed by a public consultation process concluded in 2018.
+The overall approach to planning and delivery of commemorations over the remainder of the Decade of Centenaries (2021 – 2023) will follow the principles set out in the Second Phase Mission Statement of the Expert Advisory Group on Centenary Commemorations (October 2017) and the advice in the Guidance Report (January 2019) from this Group which was informed by a public consultation process concluded in 2018.

 Important events commemorated to date include the Centenary of the Ulster Covenant, the foundation of the Irish Volunteers, the Home Rule and Land Bills, the 1913 Lockout, the 1916 Rising and many anniversaries relating to World War One, including the Gallipoli landings, the Somme offensive and the battle of Messines Ridge, the suffrage movement, the first sitting of the Dáil and the Struggle for Independence.
 Also of note are themes around the Literary Revival, the role of women, the struggle for workers’ rights along with many other key events and themes of the period.